RubenSystems/scad-mlir-backend/README.md

 SCaD is a programming language for speed and efficiency.

-This is an entire compiler implementation so it can compiler your source code to machine code.
+This is an entire compiler implementation so it can compile your source code to machine code.

 Examples of scad: